 5. Porsche 911

-Our State of Auto Insurance report shows the costliest company Porsche 911 insurance is GEICO, offering average annual rates of $2,142 per year.
+Our State of Auto Insurance report shows the priciest company for Porsche 911 insurance is GEICO, offering average annual rates of $2,142 per year.
 The cost of insurance on a Porsche 911 is 3.69% of the MSRP.
 Year-over-year, the average annual premium for a Porsche 911 increased from $1,469 to $3,403, making this model one of the most expensive vehicles to insure.

 6. BMW X6